 7. Invest in Real Estate or REITs

 Like mutual funds and ETFs, REITs are investment vehicles that can diversify your portfolio.
-Specifically, REITs split your money among numerous real estate investments, such as residential property, commercial buildings, and land containing natural resources.
+Specifically, REITs split your money among numerous real estate investments, such as residential property, commercial buildings and land containing natural resources.

 Which Investment Is Right for You?

-Before deciding where to invest $10,000, take time to clarify what you’re trying to achieve.
-Are you saving for retirement, a home purchase or building an emergency fund?
-Your financial goals will directly influence which investments make the most sense for your situation.
+Your financial strategy will directly influence which investments make the most sense for your situation.
 Short-term goals might require more conservative options, while long-term objectives allow you to consider investments with higher growth potential.

 Bottom Line